Invariants of almost complex and almost K\"ahler manifolds: Introduction

+Note that in the integrable case the numbers $h^{p,q}_d$ do not depend on the choice of the K\"ahler metric by Hodge theory.
+Recently, by combining \cite[Lemma 2.12]{DLZ} and \cite[Proposition 6.1]{HZ}, it was proven in \cite[Corollary 5.9]{CW} that, given any compact almost K\"ahler $4$-dimensional manifold, $h^{p,q}_d$ is almost K\"ahler invariant.
+As a first result we prove that, given any compact $2n$-dimensional almost K\"ahler manifold, the numbers $h^{p,0}_d$ are almost K\"ahler invariant since $h^{p,0}_d=h^{p,0}_J$.
+Furthermore, by \eqref{eq-ineq-intro} the value of $h^{p,0}_d$ obtained when the metric is almost K\"ahler is maximal over all almost Hermitian metrics.

+In Corollary \ref{cor-nilm} we also prove that $h^{1,1}_d=h^{1,1}_J$ on any $2n$-dimensional compact quotient of a completely solvable Lie group endowed with a left invariant almost K\"ahler metric.
+In particular $h^{1,1}_d$ is invariant of left invariant almost K\"ahler metrics in this setting, and by \eqref{eq-ineq-intro} it is maximal over all almost Hermitian metrics.
+Furthermore, dropping the almost K\"ahler assumption and restricting to dimension 4 in the same setting as above, in Theorem \ref{thm-gaud-bc-inj} we obtain that $h^{1,1}_J\in\{b^-,b^-+1\}$, and in Corollary \ref{cor-compl-solv-non-kahl} we characterise both cases for the value of $h^{1,1}_J$.
+Recall that $b^-$ is the real dimension of the space of anti self dual harmonic $2$-forms.

-In the almost K\"ahler direction, a natural candidate to investigate is Recently, by combining \cite[Lemma 2.12]{DLZ} and \cite[Proposition 6.1]{HZ}, it was proven in \cite[Corollary 5.9]{CW} that, given any compact almost K\"ahler $4$-dimensional manifold, $h^{p,q}_d$ is an almost K\"ahler invariant.
-As a first result, we prove that, given any compact $2n$-dimensional almost K\"ahler manifold, the numbers $h^{p,0}_d$ are almost K\"ahler invariants.
-Furthermore, the values these numbers take with respect to the almost K\"ahler metric give upper bounds on the values they can take across all Hermitian metrics (see Theorems \ref{harmonic-10} and \ref{theorem p,0}).
-In a private communication W. Zhang asks whether, in dimension $4$, $h^{1,0}_d$ is an almost complex invariant or may depend on the almost Hermitian metric.
-In Theorem \ref{thm-10d}, we give a negative answer to this question, namely we show that $h^{1,0}_d$ is not an almost complex invariant.
-In order to prove it, we study $h^{1,0}_d$ on 4-dimensional non K\"ahler solvmanifolds.
-We find that $h^{1,0}_d$ varies with different choices of left invariant and non left invariant metrics.
+In a private communication W. Zhang asked whether, in dimension $4$, $h^{1,0}_d$ is an almost complex invariant or may depend on the almost Hermitian metric.
+In Theorem \ref{thm-10d} we show that $h^{1,0}_d$ is not an almost complex invariant.
+In order to prove this, we study $h^{1,0}_d$ on 4-dimensional non K\"ahler solvmanifolds.
+Specifically, we find examples for which the value of $h^{1,0}_d$ is fixed for any choice of left invariant almost Hermitian metric, but differs for some non left invariant almost Hermitian metrics.